cerebral-legacy/cerebral-url-scheme-compiler/README.md

 The url scheme compiler for Cerebral

 ### getCompiler
-converts a path URL, string or array into an efficient getter function
+converts a path URL into an efficient getter function

 ```js
 import getCompiler from 'cerebral-url-scheme-compiler/get';